Article Type: Release Notes Audience: All Users Module: Platform Releases

 Screen dialogs are a similar concept to screen widgets, but inside a dialog.
 Rather than a new element type, dialogs are a new step in screen actions.
 These dialogs come with lots of configuration options to make them as flexible as possible, and can include tables, forms, cards, and any other screen elements, allowing screen builders to create rich (and reusable) dialog interfaces as well!

-This month, the IIoT team is releasing a beta version of a project they’ve been working on for some time: a new Device Gateway which runs as a Windows service.
-The Device Gateway Service comes with an improved installer for Windows:
+This month, the IIoT team is releasing a beta version of a project they've been working on for some time: a new Edge Gateway which runs as a Windows service.
+The Edge Gateway Service comes with an improved installer for Windows:

 Once installed, the service can be started and stopped via the Windows service manager, and the gateway configuration can be managed from a locally-installed web browser or the Fuuz platform, just like the existing desktop application.